Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-16-THM-Splunk-Dashboards-And-Reports.md

 Looking at the alerts tab on the VM we see:

-> "This feature is not available with your installed set of licenses."
+> This feature is not available with your installed set of licenses.

 \
 It's a little disappointing to learn that licensing issues stop us from doing practical work setting up alerts.